Monotonicity of saddle maps: Energy-minimizing maps are saddle

 Recall that harmonic maps $f\:M\to N$ between Riemannian manifolds can be defined as local energy minimizers among maps with fixed values on the boundary.
 Here the energy is defined as

 where $df\:\T M\to \T N$ is the differential of~$f$.

 \begin{thm}{Proposition} Assume $\Delta=(\DD,|{*}-{*}|)$ is a disc with Riemannian metric such that any two points $x,y\in\Delta$ are joined by a minimizing geodesic~$[x,y]$.
-Then any energy minimizing harmonic map $f\:\DD\to\Delta$ with fixed values on the boundary is saddle. \end{thm}
+Then any energy-minimizing harmonic map $f\:\DD\to\Delta$ with fixed values on the boundary is saddle. \end{thm}